blutui/dev.blutui.com/src/pages/docs/canvas/functions/canopy/cms-button.md

 ---
 title: 'cms_button'
-description: 'The cms_button function is used to define a slot for CMS driven button content, editable using Blutui Canopy.'
+description: 'The cms_button function is used to define a button component which can be edited on the Canopy editor.'
 ---

 ```canvas {% process=false %}